Dani7B/Norwegian2EnglishDict/README.md

    * If you are sure it is neither, it might be an issue with the Wiktionary parser I am using or with one of my scripts.
 Tell me about it!
 * Could you do an EN>NO dictionary too?
    * No, I have no interest in doing so.
-* Genitive forms are not in the dictionary.
-   * TODO.
 * I can't use Kindle search bar to search in this dictionary!
    * This is a Kindle-specific issue, read the linked Reasoning below for a workaround.
 * The dictionary doesn't register as a Norwegian one, I have to manually select it per book!